testsigmahq/testsigma-docs/src/pages/docs/continuous-integration/jenkins.md

 ---
 title: "Integrate Testsigma with Jenkins "
-metadesc: "How to integrate Testsigma with Jenkins"
+meta_desc: "How to integrate Testsigma with Jenkins"
 order: 12.13
 page_id: "Integrate Testsigma with Jenkins "
 warning: false